This Bizarre Advert for Tidal Is Like a Softcore American Psycho

 Tidal sure did sweep through the internet like an unstoppable ocean last night.
-First, the tide came in, and on it surfed the smug faces of all your favourite musical millionaires, as they changed their Twitter profile pictures to electric cyan out of honorable big business solidarity.
-Then, last night, they – Madonna, Kanye, Beyonce, Jay Z, Daft Punk, Chris Martin, Kanye, Rihanna and some dick in a mouse hat – staged a conference that will apparently change the music industry, but actually looked like they were mulling over when to just nuke the general public and celebrate with vintage fizz.
+First, the tide came in, and on it surfed the smug faces of all your favorite musical millionaires, as they changed their Twitter profile pictures to electric cyan out of honorable big business solidarity.
+Then, last night, they—Madonna, Kanye, Beyonce, Jay Z, Daft Punk, Chris Martin, Kanye, Rihanna, and some dick in a mouse hat—staged a conference that will apparently change the music industry, but actually looked like they were mulling over when to just nuke the general public and celebrate with vintage fizz.
 Then the tide went out again, social media was left to react, and all that could be heard was the sound of a thousand beached thinkpieces gasping for air.

-We’ll have to wait to see if this streaming service is any better for anyone who isn’t already rich and famous, because Tidal haven’t actually said how their artist payouts are going to work.
-All we can formulate our opinions on is what they have given to us, and one of those many things is this quite bizarre and much less publicised promotional video.
-It’s introduced boldly as “Five Things a Man Should Have”, was posted in October 2014 before Jay Z got involved, and still sits quite proudly on the Tidal YouTube channel like a bad dream.

 Videos by VICE